Amay-Pandey/Amay-Pandey/README.md

 - 👋 Hi, I’m @Amay-Pandey
 - 👀 I’m interested in web and application development
 - 🌱 I’m currently learning computer science at Kingston University
-- 💞️ I’m looking to collaborate on HTML CSS JS, JAVA Projects
+- 💞️ I’m looking to collaborate on ReactJS, Tailwind CSS, JAVA oop, C++(For Arduino) Projects
 - 📫 How to reach me email: amaypandeyrenaissance@gmail.com

 <!---